 - Now, add the total amount of leads received directly from banner click-throughs and indirectly from banner click-through retargeting.

-- Add up the sum of spend from the banner campaign and your banner click-through retargeting campaign
+- Add up the sum of spending on the banner campaign and your banner click-through retargeting campaign

 TIP #6: Create a mobile-specific approach